5 Ways to improve UX

-Whilst there are many ways of improving your customer’s overall UX, I have decided to concentrate on the 5 most effective ways of doing so through your website.Make sure your customers have the best user experience (UX) possible, and you will see an… Click To Tweet
+Whilst there are many ways of improving your customer’s overall UX, I have decided to concentrate on the 5 most effective ways of doing so through your website.Make sure your customers have the best user experience (UX) possible, and you will see an improvement in your website performance.
+Click To Tweet

 - Make it Responsive – a responsive web design basically means that it doesn’t matter what device someone is viewing your site on, all the elements, content and other page features will neatly be aligned to accommodate the screen they are viewing it on.
 As soon as someone becomes familiar with your website layout, their whole experience instantly becomes more seamless, and frustration levels are kept to a minimum!Think about it, the last time you went on a site on your mobile, only to find that the text was too small to read and you couldn’t click the right buttons, what went through your mind?
 Annoying isn’t it, according to Google’s ‘Micro-moments: your guide to winning the shift to mobile’, 87% of people have their smartphone on them day and night, so the need to have a mobile friendly site has become even more important.

 - Socialise – social media is a great way to reflect your core business values and show users what you’re about – but you have to let people know!
 You don’t have to constantly ask people to follow you, just put your social icons above the fold and on the bottom of every page to make it easy for your customers to click through.